Kappa Alpha Psi: Hazing controversies

 In 2009, Louisiana State University (LSU) placed an eleven-year ban on the fraternity for repeated hazing violations and severe abuse of pledges.
 LSU will not consider reinstatement of the fraternity until at least 2020.

-Also in 2009, two Kappas at the University of North Texas were arrested and charged with a Class B misdemeanor for brutally beating a pledge with a paddle.

-And also in 2009, a former pledge at the University of Tennessee at Chattanooga sued the fraternity for $1 million to cover medical bills caused by an encounter with violent fraternity members.
+Also in 2009, two Kappas at the University of North Texas were arrested and charged with a Class B misdemeanor for beating a pledge with a paddle.
+In 2009, a former pledge at the University of Tennessee at Chattanooga sued the fraternity for $1 million to cover medical bills caused by an encounter with violent fraternity members.

 In 2010, a pre-med student at Wayne State University suffered kidney failure and was hospitalized for twelve days after weeks of physical abuse by men of the fraternity.

-Also in 2010, the fraternity chapter was permanently banned from the campus of Georgia State University for being a repeat offender and beating a student pledging so badly that he coughed up blood.

-In 2011, the fraternity registration was cancelled at the University of Texas at San Antonio for striking pledges and providing misleading information to university officials during the hazing investigation.
+Also in 2010, the fraternity chapter was permanently banned from the campus of Georgia State University for being a repeat offender and beating a pledge so badly that he coughed up blood.
+In 2011, the fraternity registration was canceled at the University of Texas at San Antonio for striking pledges and providing misleading information to university officials during the hazing investigation.

 In March 2012, the University of Florida chapter of Kappa Alpha Psi was suspended because of thirteen misdemeanor-level sworn complaints involving striking and harassing pledges.
 In April 2012, the fraternity at Arkansas Tech University was permanently banned from campus for beating a pledge into a coma.
+The fraternity was suspended at Kent State University for hazing in October 2013.
 In 2013, a former pledge at California State University-Bakersfield sued the fraternity after being shot with a BB gun and hit with canes and horse whips that left him paralyzed.

-Also in 2013, nine Kappas were charged with felony assault for severely beating pledges from Youngstown State University.
+Also in 2013, nine Kappas were charged with felony assault for severely beating pledges from Youngstown State University in 2012.

-In 2014, 11 Kappas from the University of Georgia were arrested and charged with hazing for severely beating and humiliating pledges.
+In 2014, eleven Kappas from the University of Georgia were arrested and charged with hazing for severely beating and humiliating pledges.
 In March 2014, several Kappas from the University of Memphis were arrested and charged for hazing and beating pledges.

-In March 2014, five Kappas from the University of Central Arkansas were arrested for beating pledges.
+Also in March 2014, five Kappas from the University of Central Arkansas were arrested for beating pledges.

 In 2015, a D.C. man sued the fraternity for hazing and humiliation.
 The 45-year-old filed a $2 million lawsuit because he stated after paying his non-refundable $3,000 graduate intake membership fee, he was coerced to allow himself to be beaten with a cane, rub lotion on a Kappa, and clean a Kappa's house in only his underwear and bare feet to become a welcomed member of the fraternity.
 Also in 2015, a former pledge at Coppin State University sued the fraternity for $4 million due to injuries he sustained while pledging.
-In his lawsuit, he stated he was even beaten and terrorized by CSU Kappa alumni members in their 30s and 40s.
+In his lawsuit, he stated he was even beaten and terrorized by CSU Kappa alumni members in their thirties and forties.